petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 * Standard processing occurs:
   * [LIFERAY] Content in Liferay is sent to the search engine where it's processed according to its data type: text is analyzed appropriately and stored in the index.
 * [LIFERAY] Additional semantic search processing occurs:
-   * Following the configuration in System/Instance Settings, the text snippet is sent by Liferay to the sentence transformer.
+   * Following the configuration in System/Instance Settings, the text snippet is sent by Liferay to the text embedding provider.
-      * The Max Character Count and Text Truncation Strategy determine the snippet sent to the sentence transformer.
+      * The Max Character Count and Text Truncation Strategy determine the snippet sent to the text embedding provider.
       * Liferay selects the title and content for Blogs Entries, Knowledge Base Articles, Wiki Pages, Basic Web Content Articles.
-For Message Boards Messages, the title and subject fields are processed.
+For Message Boards Messages, the subject and body fields are processed.
-  * [SENTENCE TRANSFORMER] First the snippet is processed according the configured model, which tokenizes the snippet according to its parameter.
+  * [TEXT EMBEDDING PROVIDER] First the snippet is processed according the configured model, which tokenizes the snippet according to its parameter.
 For the BERT models often used, 512 is the maximum number of tokens the models will handle.
 This is influenced by the number of characters set in the Semantic Search &rarr; Max Character Count setting in System/Instance Settings.
-  * [SENTENCE TRANSFORMER] Text embedding occurs, and a vector representation is created based on the model used the by the transformer.
+  * [TEXT EMBEDDING PROVIDER] A vector representation of the source, called a text embedding, is created based on the model used the by the transformer.
   * [LIFERAY] The result of the text embedding process is stored in the [Liferay Company Index](../../search-administration-and-tuning/elasticsearch-indexes-reference.md) as a [dense_vector](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/dense-vector.html) field for each document[^1].
-  * Following the configuration in System/Instance Settings, the text snippet is sent to the sentence transformer, text embedding occurs, and a vector representation is created based on the model used the by the transformer.
+  * Following the configuration in System/Instance Settings, the text snippet is sent to the text embedding provider, text embedding occurs, and a vector representation is created based on the model used the by the transformer.
 The result of the text embedding process is stored in the [Liferay Company Index](../../search-administration-and-tuning/elasticsearch-indexes-reference.md) as a [dense_vector](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/dense-vector.html) field for each document[^1].

-[^1]: To inspect the [mapping](../../search-administration-and-tuning/search-administration.md#field-mappings) for these transformer-produced dense vector fields, open the Control Panel &rarr; Search &rarr; Field Mappings.
-Copy the mappings into a file and search for *dense_vector*.
+[^1]: To inspect the field in a document, use the [Display Results in Document Form](../../search-pages-and-widgets/search-results/configuring-the-search-results-widget.md) setting, or the [Search Blueprints preview](./search-blueprints/creating-and-managing-search-blueprints.md#testing-a-blueprint-with-the-preview-sidebar) functionality.

 During the search phase,

 * Standard Processing occurs:
   * The search phrase entered in the Search Bar widget is received by Liferay's search framework, sent through to the search engine for analysis and additional processing, matched to existing index documents in the search engine, which are scored for relevance and returned to Liferay for its additional processing (highlighting, summarizing, performing additional filtering for permissions, etc.).
 * Additional semantic search Processing occurs:
-  * The search phrase is sent to the sentence transformer, text embedding occurs, and a vector representation is created.
-Before rendering the search results scored by lexical relevance, the results captured within the window limit setting are re-scored by comparing the vector representation of the search phrase with the dense vector fields stored in the search documents.
-New scores are calculated, and the newly ordered set of results are returned to the search page for consumption by the end user.
+  * The search phrase is sent to the text embedding provider, and a vector representation is created (the [text embedding](https://neuml.github.io/txtai/embeddings/)).
+Before rendering the search results scored by lexical relevance, the results captured within the window limit setting are re-scored by comparing the vector representation of the search phrase with the vector representations of the index documents.
+New scores are calculated, and the newly ordered results are returned to the search page for consumption by the end user.
+See Elastic's [What is Vector Search](https://www.elastic.co/what-is/vector-search) for more information.

+Embeddings are meant to capture the meaning and the context of the input they are generated from (say, a the title and the first few sentences of the content of a Web Content Article) and it can provide better results for user searches over the traditional keyword matching.
+In order to achieve this, at search time, the keywords entered by users need to go through the same process making it possible to perform a similarity search or vector search from Liferay DXP to provide better, semantically more relevant results for users.

 <!-- TODO: Quickly follow this documentation with a more robust example article, configuring the ootb element differently and including Petteri's more complicated custom element? -->